-Bayer CropScience, Syngenta
+Bayer CropScience, Syngenta, FRAC Brazil

-Intensive monitoring was carried out across Brazil during 2010/2011.
+Intensive monitoring was carried out across Brazil during 2011/2012.
 No resistant isolates have been detected.

-Page: 6 of: 13 Source: www.frac.info These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
+These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
+Impact on Intron